ianwal/PokemonCardBot/README.md

 # PokemonCardBot
-Discord bot that simulates cards
+Discord bot that simulates opening a pokemon card pack.